Skrylar/ImpromptuModular/README.md

 * **Oct and keyboard**: When in Seq mode, the octave LED buttons and the keyboard can be used to set the notes of a sequence.
 The octave and keyboard LEDs are used for display purposes only in Song mode.

-* **Write input**: Control voltage for writing CVs into the sequencer via the CV in jack (see below).
-A rising edge triggered at 1V will perform the write action.

-* **CV In**: This CV is written into the current step of the selected sequence.
-Any voltage between -10V and 10V is supported.
-When a CV is not quantized, the closest key is illuminated; octaves greater than 7 or smaller than 1 are not displayed by the octave LEDs.

-* **Autostep**: Will automatically step the sequencer one step right on each write.
-This works with the _Write input_ only, and has no effect when entering notes with the onboard keys.

-* **Run input**: Control voltage for starting and stopping the sequencer.
-A rising edge triggered at 1V will toggle the run mode.

-* **Seq input**: Control voltage used to select the active sequence (Seq mode only).
-A 0 to 10V input is proportionnaly mapped to the 1 to 16 sequence numbers.
-This can be used to externally control the playing order of the sequences.

-* **Mode input**: Control voltage used to select the run mode of sequences.
-A 0 to 10V input is proportionnaly mapped to the 5 run modes (see _Mode_ above).

 * **Gate 1, 2 buttons and probability knob**: The gate buttons control whether the gate of a current step is active or not.
-The probability knob controls the chance that when gate1 is active it is actually sent to its output jack.
+The probability knob controls the chance that when gate 1 is active it is actually sent to its output jack.
 In the leftmost position, no gates are output, and in the rightmost position, gates are output exactly as stored in a sequence.
 This knob's probability setting is not memorized for each step and applies to the sequencer as a whole.

 * **Slide**: Portamento between CVs of successive steps.
 Slide can be activated for a given step using the slide button.
 The slide duration can be set using the small knob below the slide button (0 to 2 seconds, default 150ms).
 This knob's setting is not memorized for each step and applies to the sequencer as a whole.

-* **Tie Step**: When CVs are intended to be held across subsequent steps, this button can be used to quickly copy the CV of the previous step into the current step, and also turn off the gates of the current step.
-This is a shorcut (or a macro) to save time and its action is immediate.
+* **Tie Step**: When CVs are intended to be held across subsequent steps, this button can be used to more easily copy the CV of the previous step into the current step, and also to automatically turn off the gates of the current step.
+This is in essence a shorcut (or a macro) to save time and its action is immediate, i.e. no additional state information is saved in the sequencer regarding tied steps.

 * **CV**: CV output of the sequence/song the current step.

-* **Gate 1, 2**: Gate signal outputs for each channel at the current step.
+* **Gate 1, 2 output**: Gate signal outputs for each channel at the current step.
 The duration of the gates corresponds to the high time of the clock signal.
 Gates can be turned on/off using the Gate buttons.
 Gate 2 is perfect for using as an accent if desired.

+* **Write input**: Control voltage for triggering the writing of a CV into the sequencer via the CV in jack (see below).
+A rising edge triggered at 1V will perform the write action.

+* **CV In**: This CV is written into the current step of the selected sequence.
+Any voltage between -10V and 10V is supported.
+When a CV is not quantized, the closest key is illuminated on the keyboard; octaves greater than 7 or smaller than 1 are not displayed by the octave LEDs.

+* **Autostep**: Will automatically step the sequencer one step right on each write.
+This works with the Write input only, and has no effect when entering notes with the onboard keys.

+* **Run input**: Control voltage for starting and stopping the sequencer.
+A rising edge triggered at 1V will toggle the run mode.

+* **Seq# input**: Control voltage used to select the active sequence (Seq mode only).
+A 0 to 10V input is proportionnaly mapped to the 1 to 16 sequence numbers.
+This can be used to externally control the playing order of the sequences.

+* **Mode input**: Control voltage used to select the run mode of sequences.
+A 0 to 10V input is proportionnaly mapped to the 5 run modes (see _Mode_ above).

+* **Left/right arrow inputs**: Control voltages for step/phrase selection.
+A rising edge triggered at 1V will step the position in the sequence or song left/right by one step.

 * **Reset input/button**: Repositions the run and edit heads of the sequence or song to the first step.
 A rising edge triggered at 1.0V will be detected as a reset.